Tōseiha: Opposition

-The Tōseiha was a non-regional coalition, as opposed to Araki's reintroduction of regional politics into army promotions and policy decisions.
-Many Tōseiha members were promising graduates of the Imperial Japanese Army Academy and Army Staff College, and were concerned about Araki's emphasis of the spiritual morale of the army instead of modernization and mechanization.
-Rather than the confrontational approach of the Kōdōha, which wanted to bring about the Showa Restoration through violence and revolution, the Tōseiha sought reform by working within the existing system.
-The Tōseiha foresaw that a future war would be a total war, and to maximize Japan's industrial and military capacity would require the cooperation of Japan's bureaucracy and the zaibatsu conglomerates which the Kōdōha despised.
+The name Tōseiha was a pejorative exonym coined exclusively by Kōdōha members and their sympathizers.
+Officers assigned to this "faction" never characterized themselves as such, and it lacked any formal organization or self-identified membership.
+It was an institutional alignment of staff officers within the Ministry of War and the General Staff who adhered to bureaucratic procedures and modern military planning.
+Rather than the confrontational approach of the Kōdōha, which wanted to bring about the Showa Restoration through violence and revolution (a holy war), the Tōseiha sought reform by working within the existing system.
+The Tōseiha foresaw that a future war would be a total war, and to maximize Japan's industrial, technological and military capacity would require the cooperation of Japan's bureaucracy and the zaibatsu conglomerates to which the Kōdōha despised.